eprym/EE-239AS/Project3/submission/readme.txt

 SUMMARY
 ==============================================
 This package is the code for project 3 of EE239AS Special Topics in Signals and Systems.
-The author is Liqiang YU, Kaiming WANG and Jun FENG.
+The author are Liqiang YU, Kaiming WANG and Jun FENG.

 BEFORE USEAGE
 ==============================================
-Before use the code, please ensure to include wnmfrule function in the Matrix Factorization Toolbox.
+Before using the code, please ensure to include wnmfrule function in the Matrix Factorization Toolbox.

 DETAILED DESCRIPTIONS OF FILES
 ==============================================